Akashic

 This small metro in east-central Ohio has backed Republican presidential candidates by double-digit margins in recent cycles, shaped by a working-class manufacturing base and a rural Amish population that depresses overall turnout figures.

 Across the recorded series it reached a Democratic high of 40.7 points in 1964 and a Republican high of 49.7 points in 1928.
-Between 2020 and 2024 the metro moved 3.2 points toward the Republican candidate; the 2024 margin was 43.1 points.
+Between 2020 and 2024 the metro moved 3.4 points toward the Republican candidate; the 2024 margin was 43.3 points.

-A population of 92,385, a 94% non-Hispanic-white share, and a median household income of $65,044 describe the metro.
+A population of 92,385, a 92% non-Hispanic-white share, and a median household income of $65,044 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Centralia, IL and Norwalk, OH.

 Compare two places, side by side